 Chris T. Beebe

 Chris joined HealthLinc in July of 2017 as the chief human resources officer.
 Prior to joining HealthLinc, he served as the director of human resources for a large hospital in West Virginia, a children’s psychiatric hospital in Montana and a Continuum of Care Retirement Community (CCRC) in Texas.
 Chris is retired from active duty military service with the U.S. Army.
 His 20-year career culminated with his assignment to the U.S. Army Medical Center and School, where he served as the senior human resources manager.

 Chris holds the Senior Professional in Human Resources (SPHR) and the Society for Human Resource Management Senior Certified Professional (SHRM-SCP) designations.
 Chris holds a Bachelor of Science in psychology and administrative management from Excelsior College.
 He later earned his Master of Business Administration in human resources management from Trident University.
 He then furthered his education by earning a Ph.D. in organization and management concentrating in human resources management.
 Chris moved to Valparaiso with his wife Kimberly and their three children.

 Chief Financial Officer

-Joan Bondi is HealthLinc’s Chief Financial Officer responsible for all facets of HealthLinc’s financial operations – monthly financial statements, annual budgets, forecasts, cost accounting, project accounting, balance sheet reconciliations, payroll functions, and cash management.
-Joan received her Bachelors Degree in Accounting from University of Illinois at Chicago and her MBA at Purdue University.
-She is also a Certified Public Accountant.
+Joan Bondi is HealthLinc’s chief financial officer.
+She is responsible for all facets of HealthLinc’s financial operations, including monthly financial statements, annual budgets, forecasts, cost accounting, project accounting, balance sheet reconciliations, payroll functions and cash management.
+Joan received her bachelor’s degree in accounting from the University of Illinois at Chicago and her Master of Business Administration from Purdue University.
+She is also a certified public accountant.